FedericoCortese/JM-mix/README.md

 ## example.R

-This file includes a basic example demonstrating how to use the JM-mix model.
+This file includes a basic example demonstrating how to estimate the JM-mix model.